wagtail-nest/wagtail-airtable/README.md

 ### Hooks
 Hooks are a way to execute code once an action has happened.
 This mimics (and internally uses) Wagtail's hook feature.

 > **Note**: When using hooks it will add processing time to your requests.
-If you're using Heroku with a 30s timeout you may want to using a management command to avoid hitting a server timeout.
+If you're using Heroku with a 30s timeout you may want to use a management command to avoid hitting a server timeout.

 ##### Updated record
-To take an action when a record is updated, you can write  hook like this in your wagtail_hooks.py file:
+To take an action when a record is updated, you can write a hook like this in your wagtail_hooks.py file:

 ```python
 @hooks.register('airtable_import_record_updated')